-ABOUT THE 51ST ANNUAL SESSIONS AND MEETINGS OF THE IPC AND INTERNATIONAL SPICE EXHIBITION
+THE 53rd ANNUAL SESSIONS AND MEETINGS OF THE IPC AND INTERNATIONAL SPICE EXHIBITION

 IPC holds regular Session and Meetings every year which is hosted by the IPC member country on a rotation basis.
 Each member country is represented by a delegate with plenipotentiary authority to the Session.
-This year, the 51st Annual Session and Meetings of IPC and International Spice Exhibition (51st IPC ASM ISE) will be hosted by the Government of Malaysia and organized jointly by The Ministry of Plantation and Commodities (KPK), Malaysian Pepper Board (MPB) and the International Pepper Community (IPC) in Kuching Sarawak, Malaysia from 6 - 9 November 2023.
+This year, the 53rd Annual Session and Meetings of IPC and International Spice Exhibition (53rd IPC ASM ISE) will be hosted by the Government of India and organized jointly by the Ministry of Commerce and Industry India, the Spices Board India and the International Pepper Community (IPC) in Le Meridien Kochi, India from 27th - 30th October 2025.

 Where